reneviering/wolkenkit-geocaching/README.md

 ### Environment Variables

-As wolkenkit-geocaching uses some public APIs you have to add some API keys and other configurations inside the file `.env` placed in the root directory.
+As wolkenkit-geocaching uses some public APIs you have to add some API keys and other configurations inside the file `.env` placed in the `client` directory.

 ```
 REACT_APP_GOOGLE_GEOCODING_API_KEY=<google geocoding api-key>